moonshinelabs-ai/moonshine-remote-sensing/README.md

 Pretrained remote sensing models for the rest of us.

 ### What is Moonshine?
 Moonshine is a software package that makes it easier to train models on remote sensing data like satellite imagery.
-Using Moonshine's pretrained foundation models, you can reduce the amount of labeled data required for your tasks by 90% or more.
+Using Moonshine's pretrained foundation models, you can reduce the amount of labeled data required and reduce the training compute needed.

 ### Getting Started
 The Moonshine Python package offers a light wrapper around our pretrained PyTorch models.